Features | Sectors | 2 Mins Read | by

 All four companies compete hard for new markets and benefit from powerful tailwinds.

 Book inspiration for this article

 This feature was in part inspired by Professor Scott Galloway's book - the four: the hidden DNA of Amazon, Apple, Facebook and Google.
-Professor Galloway makes the case for breaking up the Four in page 255 of his book.
+Professor Galloway makes the case for breaking up the Four in his book.

 Galloway states (P279):

 Why should we break up big tech?
 Not because the Four are evil and we're good.
 It's because we understand that the only way to ensure competition is to sometimes cut the tops off trees, just as we did with railroads and Ma Bell.